drieslab/Giotto/inst/faqs/visualization_options/visualization_options.md

 ## Different ways to visualize your spatial data?

-Giotto provides ways to visualize your spatial data:
+Giotto provides different ways to visualize your spatial data:

 ##### 1\.
 Functions specific to a task or analysis:

   - **plotHeatmap**
   - **plotMetadataHeatmap**
   - **violinPlot**
-  - check out the different dataset examples to see the wide range of visualization options
+  - … check out the different dataset examples to see the wide range of visualization options

 ##### 2\.
 Functions that use the spatial coordinates of each cell or spot, they usually start with **spat**XXX